NYC Department of Transportation (DOT)

 Under NYC law, property owners are responsible for maintaining the sidewalk adjacent to their building in a safe, passable condition.
 This is one of the most commonly misunderstood responsibilities of property ownership — many owners don't realize that the city holds them liable for sidewalk conditions, not the city itself.

 DOT also regulates construction activities that affect streets and sidewalks, including lane closures, crane operations, temporary pedestrian walkways, and street openings for utility work.
-Any construction project that encroaches on the public right-of-way requires DOT permits.
+Any construction project that encroaches on the public right-of-way requires DOT permits, and DOT works alongside DOB whenever a construction site meets the curb line.

 DOT's Jurisdiction & Authority